Kangaroo Point Green Bridge: History

 The bridge construction was included in the Brisbane City Master Plan 2014 as a priority project.
 It was expected that the construction of the bridge would be completed within five years.
 On 31 October 2016, council commenced geotechnical investigative works.

 In August 2018, the state government offered funding to the city council to develop a business case.

-In November 2020 the Brisbane City Council released Draft Reference Design Consultation Report for the bridge.
-Preliminary business case for the project is expected in late 2021.
+In November 2020, the Brisbane City Council released Draft Reference Design Consultation Report for the bridge.
+A preliminary business case for the project was expected in late 2021.